 Information about Pitavastatin

-Pitavastatin is used in the treatment of increased cholesterol levels in blood, increased triglycerides levels in blood and increased LDL levels in blood.
+Pitavastatin is used in the treatment of increased cholesterol, increased triglycerides and increased LDL levels.

 How pitavastatin works